PreetamKumar9/delta-demo/README.md

 # delta-demo
-this is learning of git and git hub
+this is learning of git and git hub.